 Today, let's dive into step 3: Onboarding new members and subscribers

 Good marketers let things develop.
 They build relationships, one step at a time, and then ask themselves, ‘Is this going anywhere?'
-Their tells them the answer, and they act on it”.
+Their data tells them the answer, and they act on it”.

 This sentence, taken from Neil Hoyne's book Converted, couldn't be more true about onboarding tips and tactics.